charlie-galb/CV/README.md

 - First-class
 - Heavily involved in the theatre society, writing a children's play that went to the Edinburgh Fringe festival in 2011

-#### Any other qualifications
+#### Other qualifications

-Blackford Centre diploma in Copywriting (Distinction) Certificate in English Language Teaching to Adults Diploma in English Language Teaching to Adults, Module One (Merit)
+Blackford Centre diploma in Copywriting (Distinction)
+Certificate in English Language Teaching to Adults
+Diploma in English Language Teaching to Adults, Module One (Merit)

 ## Skills